spring-attic/spring-security-oauth/docs/oauth2.md

 In XML there is an `<authorization-server/>` element that is used in a similar way to configure the OAuth 2.0 Authorization Server.

-### Grant Types

-The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerSecurityConfigurer`.
-The following properties affect grant types:

-* `authenticationManager`: by default all grant types are supported except password grants, which are switched on by injecting an `AuthenticationManager`.
-* `authorizationCodeServices`: defines the authorization code services (instance of `org.springframework.security.oauth2.provider.code.AuthorizationCodeServices`) for the auth code grant
-* `tokenGranter`: the `TokenGranter` (taking full control of the granting and ignoring the other properties above)

-In XML grant types are included as child elements of the `authorization-server`.

 ### Configuring Client Details

 The `ClientDetailsServiceConfigurer` (a callback from your `AuthorizationServerConfigurer`) can be used used to define an in-memory or JDBC implementation of the client details service.
 Important attributes of a client are